CSE110-Coblenz/cse-110-project-team-24/src/screens/NewYorkScreen/README.md

 Check if new question (fact index changed)
     ↓ Yes → Reset round state
     ↓
-Check if clicked taxi is correct
+Check if correct taxi already credited
-    ↓ Yes → Check if round is locked
+    ↓ Yes → Ignore click (no extra points)
-        ↓ No → Award point, mark correct taxi clicked ↓ Yes → No points (round was locked)
-    ↓ No → Check if correct taxi already clicked
+    ↓ No
+        ↓ Correct taxi?
-        ↓ No → Lock round (wrong taxi clicked first)
-        ↓ Yes → Round remains unlocked
+            ↓ No → Lock round (future points blocked) ↓ Yes → If round unlocked, award point and mark as credited
 ```

 ---